SewarMahagna/debug_ex_switch/README.md

-## Overview
+Debugging Exercises for Python Programming
-This repository contains debugging exercises.
+Overview
-The goal is to identify, fix, and understand common coding errors.
-These exercises focus on improving problem-solving and debugging skills.
+This repository contains a set of debugging exercises focusing on common Python errors.
+The exercises will help you develop your debugging skills by identifying and resolving issues like syntax errors, AttributeError, and TypeError.

-##Contents
+Contents
-exercise1.py: Debugging basic syntax errors. exercise2.py: Resolving an AttributeError. exercise3.py: Fixing a TypeError in numerical operations. exercise4.py: Debugging a TypeError in function arguments. exercise5.py: Resolving another case of AttributeError.
+exercise1.py: Debugging basic syntax errors. exercise2.py: Resolving an AttributeError related to missing or incorrect attributes in an object. exercise3.py: Fixing a TypeError caused by unsupported operations between incompatible types. exercise4.py: Debugging another case of TypeError, focusing on function arguments and their expected types. exercise5.py: Addressing an AttributeError by ensuring proper initialization or attribute existence.